Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 Which allows it to call all of the functions defined on our `TargetFunctions` contract (which in this case it inherits from `MorphoTargets`) **in a random order with random values passed in**.

-> NOTE: The additional functions called in the above logs are defined on the `ManagersTargets` which provide utilities for modifying the currently used actor (via the [`ActorManager`](../oss/setup_helpers.md#actormanager)) and admin (via the [`AssetManager`](../oss/setup_helpers.md#assetmanager)) in the setup.
+> The additional functions called in the above logs are defined on the `ManagersTargets` which provide utilities for modifying the currently used actor (via the [`ActorManager`](../oss/setup_helpers.md#actormanager)) and admin (via the [`AssetManager`](../oss/setup_helpers.md#assetmanager)) in the setup.

 After running the fuzzer, it also generates a corpus which is a set of call sequences that allowed the fuzzer to expand line coverage:

 ![Coverage Sequences](../images/bootcamp/coverage_sequences.png)

-This will make it so that previous runs don't need to explore random inputs each time and the fuzzer will use inputs that it found that expand coverage to guide its fuzzing process and add mutations (modifications) to them to attempt to unlock new coverage or break a property.
+This will make it so that previous runs don't need to only explore random inputs each time and the fuzzer will be able to use inputs and call sequences that it found that expand coverage to guide its fuzzing process and add mutations (modifications) to them to attempt to unlock new coverage or break a property.
 You can think of the corpus as the fuzzer's memory which allows it to retrace its previous steps when it starts again.

-> NOTE: If you modify the interface of your target function handlers you should delete your existing corpus and allow the fuzzer to generate a new one, otherwise it will make calls using the previous sequences which may no longer be valid and prevent proper state space exploration.
+> If you modify the interface of your target function handlers you should delete your existing corpus and allow the fuzzer to generate a new one, otherwise it will make calls using the previous sequences which may no longer be valid and prevent proper state space exploration.

 ## Understanding Coverage Reports

-After stopping Medusa it will also generate a coverage report (Chimera comes preconfigured to ensure that Medusa and Echidna always generate a coverage report) which is an HTML file that displays all the code from your project highlighting in green lines which the fuzzer reached and in red lines that the fuzzer didn't reach during testing.
+After stopping Medusa it will also generate a coverage report (Chimera comes preconfigured to ensure that Medusa and Echidna always generate a coverage report) which is an HTML file that displays all the code from your project highlighting in green: lines which the fuzzer reached and in red: lines that the fuzzer didn't reach during testing.

 ![Initial Morpho Coverage](../images/bootcamp/initial_morpho_coverage.png)